wearenotch/notch-shell-utils/README_TEMPLATE.md

 - Display table with one entity per row

-For detailed overview of how to use various tools from this library see: piccocli-shell-utils-demo project.
+For detailed overview of how to use various tools from this library see: [](piccocli-shell-utils-demo) project.

 ## Development
 ### Setup (First time)